chasemolenaar/noda/README.md

 Why does terseness matter?
 Why it isn't everything.

+Noda seeks to be a language which...
+1. Evolves Python by stealing from the Array (APL), Logical (Prolog), and Functional (Haskell) paradigms
+2. Makes commonplace Python packages like Pandas, Numpy, PyTorch, and regex *first-class*
+3. Expands regex-like pattern matching to the language at large (for every data structure)
+4. Prioritizes linear algebra, rank polymorphism, and tabular data manipulation (including JSONs)
+5. Interfaces with SQL seamlessly and makes relational operations *first-class*
+6. Takes 1/3 the strokes and 1/2 the time to script with compared to Python

 Explanation of awesome, terse examples, with equivalent Python and APL code to match.

-We need a showcase of every oeprator's usages :)
+We need a showcase of every operator's usages :)

 Expectations—
 Let `°` represent any operator, `//` and `/* */` enclose comments, code comparisons to Python will be written in tandem (to be completed).